-I’ve made these with natural strawberry preserves, and then raspberry preserves, and they worked well.
-I also once made them with leftover cranberry sauce and they were delicious too!
-And once I used fig jam for a Fig Newton type of a thing and they were so good!
+I’ve made these with natural strawberry preserves, raspberry preserves, leftover cranberry sauce, fig jam, and lower sugar Chia Jam and they all work.
 As long as the jam or preserves aren’t too runny or liquidy, it should work well.

-I suggest using a “natural” jam “fruit-juice sweetened” or “honey sweetened” (or something along those lines!), rather than a conventional one if you’d rather these not be super sweet as those more natural versions are usually a lot less sweet.
+I suggest using a “natural” jam “fruit-juice sweetened” or “honey sweetened” (or something along those lines!), rather than a conventional one if you’d rather these not be super sweet.

 What’s the texture like in these bars?

-They aren’t crunchy or chewy, but more of a soft bar.
-They are thicker than a Nutri-Grain Bar and sort of similar to an Ella’s Nibbly Fingers bar in texture.
+They are soft and easy to chew, so not crunchy.
 You may want to cut them into bite-size pieces for a 1 year old to make sure they don’t get too much into their mouths, but a 2 year old should be able to bite and chew a bar—served with a drink on all accounts!

 I’d love to hear what you think of this recipe if you try it, so please comment below with feedback!Print

 Use Sunbutter to make these nut-free.
 You can cut these into smaller bars if desired.
 If you want them a little softer, serve them at room temperature rather than chilled.

 - Preheat the oven to 350 degrees F and line an 8×8-inch baking sheet with parchment paper, leaving a few inches overhang on two sides so you can easily lift the bars out when they’re cooled.